AFC Bournemouth is a professional football club competing in the English Premier League, founded in 1899.

 40 | TM | Older brother | Will Dennis (at Slough Town until the end of the season) |

-Some achievements of AFC Bournemouth football team
+Some achievements of AFC Bournemouth

-- 1986-1987: Third division champion.
+- 1986-1987: Third-division champion.

-- 1997-1998: Runner-up of the Football Federation Cup.
+- 1997-1998: Runner-up in the Football League Cup.

-- 2009-2010: Fourth division runner-up
+- 2009-2010: Runner-up in the fourth division

-- 2014-2015: Football League Championship Champion.
+- 2014-2015: Won the Football League Championship.

-- 2021-2022: Runner-up of Football League Championship.
+- 2021-2022: Runner-up in the Football League Championship.

-Note: Article information is for reference only!
+Note: The information in this article is for reference only!

 Source